andrewmeyerhofer/VM-Setup/README.md

 </p>
 <p>
-Next, I needed to make the Private IP-address for dc-1 static so I could configure it as the dns server for client-1.
+Next, I needed to make the Private IP-address for dc-1 static so I could configure it as the DNS server for client-1.
 I clicked the dc-1 VM and went to the Network Settings tab.
 Once there, I clicked the link to edit the Network Interface Card (NIC).
 </p>
 <br />